Roy Halladay: Approach to pitching

-Halladay's distinctiveness was characterized by his ability to throw a hard two-seam sinking fastball ranging in the low 90s with pinpoint control.
+Halladay's distinctiveness was characterized by his ability to throw a hard sinker ranging in the low 90s with pinpoint control.
 In addition, he threw a four-seam fastball in the low 90s, a curveball in the high 70s, and cut fastball from 90 to 92 mph for which he had modified his grip in 2007 at the suggestion of former catcher Sal Fasano.
 Halladay threw the hardest cutter among MLB starters in the 2011 season, at an average of 91.4 mph.
 The changeup was one pitch that Halladay had problems commanding for many years, and which he used very rarely.
 However, after joining the Phillies in 2010, Halladay started throwing a changeup that was a variation of the split-finger fastball (called a split-changeup).
 The pitch was introduced to Halladay by pitching coach Rich Dubee.

 Despite his reputation as a ground ball pitcher who worked at an efficient pace, Halladay's strikeout totals increased steadily in the few final years of his career.
 Halladay's efficiency and durability were reflected in his total innings pitched every year, also due to his ability to strike out hitters and induce ground ball outs to escape jams.
 He often led the league in innings pitched and complete games, while ranking among the leaders in WHIP and ERA.

 Prior to and during each start, Halladay had a distinct trademark in which he went into a complete "isolation mode," immersing himself in complete concentration in order to plan every pitch he would throw while on the mound.
 During this time, he would not talk to anyone except the manager or the pitching coach.
 He would not even reply to a "hello" or wave from a teammate or spectator, nor talk to the media until he had been relieved or completed the game.